 \subsection{Evaluation of the RPR-Network}

 We use the smaller FlowNet2-s~\cite{flownet2} variant of \texttt{FlowNet2.0} as this has faster runtimes (140\,\textit{Hz}), and use it pretrained on the FlyingChairs~\cite{flownet}, ChairsSDHom and FlyingThings3D datasets.
 To highlight that RPR contributes to the accuracy of the final pose estimates of ViPR, we explicitly test it on the \textit{Industry Scenario \#3} that embeds dynamic motion of both ego- and feature-motion.
-Here, the relative proximity between consecutive samples is up to 20\,$cm$, see Fig.~\ref{image_relative_eval}.
-This results in a median of 2.49\,$cm$ in x- and 4.09\,$cm$ in y-direction on average.
-Hence, the error is between \SI{12.5}{\percent} and \SI{20.5}{\percent}.
-This shows that the RPR achieves meaningful results for relative position regression in a highly dynamic and therefore difficult setting.
+The distance between consecutive images is up to 20\,$cm$, see Fig.~\ref{image_relative_eval}.
+This results in a median error of 2.49\,$cm$ in $x$- and 4.09\,$cm$ in $y$-direction on average (i.e., the error is between \SI{12.5}{\percent} and \SI{20.5}{\percent}).
+This shows that the RPR yields meaningful results for relative position regression in a highly dynamic and difficult setting.
 It furthermore appears to be relatively robust in its predictions despite both ego- and feature-motion.
-Further tests also showed comparable results for \texttt{7-Scenes}~\cite{shotton_scene}.